EC-Nordbund/denomailer/README.md

 });
 ```

+## Pool, Worker
+> This is unstable API may change!
+This requires deno to run in unstable mode.

+Adds 2 new classes `SMTPWorker` and `SMTPWorkerPool` (for constructor options see code for now).
+This creates a SMTP client (or multiple) that get automaticly killed if the connection is not used for around 60s.

 ## TLS issues
 When getting TLS errors make shure:
 1. you use the correct port (mostly 25, 587, 465)